Title: Attendance and Absences

 Supervisors (or department designees) are responsible for reviewing employees’ time records and resolving any discrepancies.
 After reviewing and resolving any discrepancies, the supervisor (or department designee) will approve the employee’s time and attendance in the HCM Time Entry System approval process.
 Time entries must be approved by supervisors on a regular basis, no later than the pay closing date.
 A supervisor’s failure to approve employees’ time entries in HCM by the closing date is considered a violation of this policy and of the university’s Positive Corrective Action (PCA) Policy and may be subject to corrective action.

-If an employee and their supervisor (or department designee) realizes they have not recorded a vacation or sick day in HCM and the month has already downloaded, they must immediately contact the Payroll Department at firstname.lastname@example.org to request an adjustment.
+If an employee and their supervisor (or department designee) realizes they have not recorded a vacation or sick day in HCM and the month has already downloaded, they must immediately contact the Payroll Department at firstname.lastname@example.org to to submit an Individual Pay Adjustment.

 Pre-Scheduled Time Off